ryanki1/JobStream.Api/CAROUSEL-README.md

 ### Step 2: Create Your Manifest File

-Create a `manifest.json` file with your logo URLs:
+Create a `manifest.json` file with your logo URLs and settings:

 ```json
 {